roman-milk/roman-milk.github.io/rachels-mother.md

  I told you I would do anything for you – anytime you want to use me just do it – I know Rachel won't give you what you want, but I will – you can fuck me, hit me, rape me, do anything you want to me – I want to be your personal fuck toy

  As I walked out the door I wondered what it was going to be like when I went over for dinner on Monday night.
-Report_Story #1